Lise Tréhot: Modeling period

 At the Salon of 1869, Tréhot appeared in a work named In Summer (1868), dressed casually in a loose blouse falling off her shoulders.
 John Collins notes that Tréhot's "dark, heavy-set and expressionless features" worked well in such portraits, but were less successful in more formal, costume-oriented paintings such as The Engaged Couple (1868), where she poses with artist Alfred Sisley.
 In the summer of 1869, she accompanied Renoir to his parents’ house in the Ville-d'Avray, and made trips to the Seine near Bougival where Renoir painted scenes with Monet on the water.
 La Barque (1870) is thought to depict Lise during this summer holiday.

 In total, Tréhot appeared in over twenty paintings by Renoir during his early Salon period from approximately 1866 until 1872.
 According to art historian John House, "Lise was the model for virtually all of Renoir's female figures at this time".

 Although little is known about the exact nature of Tréhot's relationship with Renoir while she was modeling; she is said to have given birth to a baby boy named Pierre on 14 December 1868, but it is unclear what became of him and he may have died as an infant.
 On 21 July 1870, Tréhot gave birth to a baby girl named Jeanne (d.
 1934) who was given to a wet nurse to raise as her own.
 Renoir continued to secretly support Jeanne financially until he died (and after his death with the help of Ambroise Vollard), but never publicly or legally acknowledged that she was his daughter during his lifetime.

 For unknown reasons, Tréhot stopped modeling for Renoir after 1872; it was said that she never spoke to or saw him again.
 Although Tréhot was an important part of Renoir's early career, he never mentioned her in any published interviews, memoirs, or biographies.

 Later life

 In 1883, more than a decade after Tréhot stopped modeling for Renoir, she married architect Georges Brière de l'Isle (1847–1902).
 As the wife of Brière de l'Isle, she raised two sons and two daughters.
 Tréhot bequeathed two of Renoir's paintings, Lise Sewing (1867–68) and Lise in a White Shawl (1872), to her children.
 It is said that before her death, she destroyed many of her personal papers related to her time modeling for Renoir.
-Tréhot died in Paris on 12 March 1922, at the age of 73.
+Tréhot died in Paris, in the 16th arrondissement, on 12 March 1922, at the age of 73.
 She is buried in the Père Lachaise Cemetery.